A San Francisco store is shipping LGBTQ2S+ books to states where they are banned

 When Zhya Aramiy was living in Turkey and Iraq, he had to keep his Pride flags hidden away.

-Large numbers of French nationals in Montreal are expected to turn out on Saturday for the first round of France's parliamentary elections, spurred to the ballot box by the threat of a surging far-right party and its allies that are leading in the polls back home.

-In Quebec, July 1 is traditionally the official moving day.
-However, the custom is disappearing, particularly in Montreal.
-More and more people are choosing to change their address on another date, according to moving companies.
+Three people are dead after a fiery crash involving a large truck and three other vehicles north of Montreal Friday afternoon.

+In the age of quick attention spans and fleeting infatuations, many large companies are working hard to stay relevant and, most importantly, on-trend.

-With two picks in the book, the Montreal Canadiens front office now gets set for a slew of picks in rounds three through seven in the 2024 NHL Entry Draft.
+With two picks in the book, the Montreal Canadiens front office now gets set for a slew of picks in rounds two through seven in the 2024 NHL Entry Draft.
+The Habs' next pick was the son of former captain Saku Koivu: Aatos.

+A section of Highway 33 south of Kinuso was closed Saturday after a serious crash.

 Police say charges are pending after a boy was killed and his mother and sister were injured in a crash in south Edmonton on Thursday.